 Happy Manufacturing Day!
 National Manufacturing Day is an opportunity to educate potential employees on the demands of today’s manufacturing field.
 Did you know that one-third of America’s GDP comes from manufacturing?
-The manufacturing industry has always played a key role in encouraging America’s persisting growth, and McCourt Manufacturing is proud of the part we play in helping the industry to succeed.
+The manufacturing industry has always played a key role in encouraging America’s persisting growth, and McCourt Manufacturing is proud of the part we play in helping the industry.

 This year we’re celebrating National Manufacturing Day by educating others on the history of this industry and sharing our thoughts on the bright future ahead for modern manufacturing!

 The manufacturing industry has been an integral piece in the fabric of our country’s economy since the very beginning.

 Mass production of furniture began in the 19th century, although it wasn’t until the postwar economic boom after World War II that manufactured products became more widely accessible across the United States.
 The manufacturing of aircraft, vehicles, ships, etc. was essential to the war effort and spawned the establishment of many factories.